 - Gather documents and information connected to the crash, such as copies of your medical bills and communications with the rideshare company or insurer.

 - Before you file an injury claim, consult with a rideshare accident attorney at Morris Bart to learn your rights and legal options.

 Do not give an insurance company a recorded statement or accept a settlement before you have contacted a personal injury lawyer.
 A Mobile personal injury lawyer from Morris Bart can take over your case at any stage and assist you with the remainder of the claims process.
 You can trust the information, guidance and advice that you receive from our lawyers in the aftermath of an Uber or Lyft accident in Mobile.

 Work With a Rideshare Accident Attorney at Our Mobile Office

 A lawyer from the Morris Bart law firm may be able to help you seek and secure money damages based on the circumstances of your accident, your injuries, and your losses.

 To learn more, contact the Morris Bart law office in Mobile today.
 Our team members provide complimentary case evaluations for injured rideshare riders and others hurt by negligent Uber and Lyft drivers.
-You can reach the Morris Bart law firm serving Mobile now by dialing (251) 298-8380.
+Reach out to the Morris Bart law firm for your free consultation.

 Questions?Call (251) 298-8380